Four is the magic number.

 I count things that I do obsessively, such as the steps I climb.
 If it’s not four that’s cool, but I much prefer even numbers.

-If it was Just Right OCD, I would need the steps to be the right number for it to feel just right in my mind.
+If it was, I would need the steps to be the right number for it to feel just right in my mind.
 Similar to Tourette’s, with more of a pressure that needs to be released instead of reversing an intrusive thought.
+I do suffer with Tourette syndrome though.

 Instead this comes as a result of uncomfortable, intrusive thoughts that I want to put right, not an uncomfortable mental itch that I need to scratch.